 4. Acer Nitro N50

-The technical specifications alone earned this PC a spot in our list of the best gaming PC under $1000.
+The technical specifications alone earned this PC a spot in our list.
 Usually established companies like Acer do not always offer the best performance for the money but here Acer has flipped the script on its head with the Nitro N50 gaming desktop.

 Design and Aesthetics